When we first moved to the city, Adelaide’s international students were already prominent by their presence.

 The vast majority are from China, South East Asia and India.
 This is expected to continue as the main geographic source for the sector.
 Recent trends indicate students from Nepal and South America

-These international students cannot not be mistaken for new migrants.
+These international students cannot be mistaken for new migrants.
 Despite we attracting migrants from these very regions.

 You can sort of tell the international students and the migrants apart.
 From their attire, mannerisms and general disposition that they are international students.